ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> stress = solution.stress()

-The stress result corresponds to a tensor field.
-To obtain the scalar components of this field, such as the normal y-stresses, access the following
+A ``Stress`` result object corresponds to a tensor field.
+To obtain the scalar components of this field, such as the normal y-stresses, access the subresult:
-subresult:

 .. code:: python